Manoui/website/index.md

 {% include rf_coefficients.html %}

-###Famous quote generator:
+## Famous quote generator:
-Some further explanation, about the quote generator you used at the top.
+Some further explanation, about the quote generator you used at the top in case you are curious about it :)

 We selected a corpus of the 1000 most famous quotes across years, ranging from 98263 to 1028 occurrences in newspapers.
 The text was preprocessed in order to remove punctuation and numbers as well as multiple spacing.
 We trained a model (ML again!!!) on this corpus that learned the syntax and vocabulary of this corpus.
 The output of the model is the probability of the next word in a sequence of words (i.e. after 'I' one probable word is 'am' for instance).
 Once the model learned how to 'speak' in english, we generated new sentences limiting its length to 13 words since it is the median length of famous quotes.
 Ok the syntax is not perfect but the generator links successfully ideas like 'terrorism' and 'violence' or 'floods' and 'boat'.
 With more time and resources we could surely generate better quotes! --> invest in [Aficionada!](https://www.youtube.com/watch?v=dQw4w9WgXcQ)